Correct-Syntax/correct-syntax.github.io/content/posts/_index.md

 ---
-title: Posts
+title: Posts on design and technical topics
-subtitle: Thoughts and resources
+subtitle:
 type: "page"
 ---